Search for a players profile

 Pressure Performance Analysis

-Win at Saudi followed a missed cut and win at Corales followed a 46th place so Graeme doesn’t need to be in sparkling form to contend.
+4th at Corales in 2021 followed three MC's.
+Win at Saudi in 2020 followed a missed cut and win at Corales followed a 46th place so Graeme doesn’t need to be in sparkling form to contend.
 Due to being a shorter hitter he is bound to perform well one week when the course fits and struggle the next when it doesn’t.

-Won at Saudi International and strong results in wind exposed layouts.
+Won at Saudi International and Corales and strong results in wind exposed layouts.

 Avoid when rusty